-To Support the Professional Development of Certified Peer Specialists
+To Support the Professional Development of Certified Peer Specialists in partnership with the DC Department of Behavioral Health.

 The Woodley House-Mary Margaret Valenti Scholarship supports the professional development of people enrolled in, or who have recently completed, the DC Department of Behavioral Health’s Certified Peer Specialist Certification Program.
 This program trains those with ‘lived experience’ in recovery from mental illness and/or substance use disorder to be certified to assist others in their recovery and wellness.